 Eric told me that he would let everyone know I would be late as I was taking a photo session that I had to do.

 “[Vader] had to do an interview.
-Three or four other guys, Dave Penzer and Kevin Sullivan asked him to do an interview because we had fifteen minutes to do the interview, and if we didn’t, we wouldn’t be able to do it for a week.
-I just said, ‘Leon, could you please do this interview, it’ll take you five minutes and you’re done…’
+Dave Penzer and Kevin Sullivan asked him to do an interview because we had fifteen minutes to do the interview, and if we didn’t, we wouldn’t be able to do it for a week.
+I just said, ‘Leon, could you please do this interview, it’ll take you five minutes, and you’re done…’

 TERRY TAYLOR (witness):